Toy breed

 What Affects a Chihuahua's Weight?

 Chihuahua weight is shaped by frame, meal frequency, dental comfort, warmth, activity, and tiny treat totals.
+A heavier pet Chihuahua is not automatically unhealthy, and a very tiny Chihuahua is not automatically healthier.

 Scale